davestewart/extension-bus/README.md

 The Web Extensions API provides a way to communicate between processes by way of [message passing](https://developer.chrome.com/docs/extensions/mv2/messaging).

-However, setting up a robust messaging implementation is complex, with tricky-to-handle error states.
+However, setting up a robust, consistent and flexible messaging implementation is surprisingly complex.

-This package provides a robust, consistent and flexible messaging layer, with the following features:
+This package satisfies those criteria, by way of:

 - simple cross-process messaging
 - named buses to easily target individual processes
-- named and nested handlers to handle more complex use cases
+- named and nested handlers to support more complex use cases
-- transparent handling of both sync and async calls
+- transparent handling of sync and async calls
-- transparent handling of errors; both process and runtime
+- transparent handling of process and runtime errors
-- a consistent interface for both processes and tabs
+- a consistent interface for processes and tabs

 ## Overview